sungjin0757/Spring_Micro_Service/README.md

 	- gateway-service : Modify application.yml For Enrolling in Eureka Server
 	- first-service : Modify application.yml For Enrolling in Eureka Server
 	- second-service : Modify application.yml For Enrolling in Eureka Server
+- 2021/06/03 Create Some Of UserService
+	- vo For Client Request
+	- Repository
+	- Service
+	- Controller
+	- domain
 </br>

 ### ISSUE